jquery/learn.jquery.com/page/javascript-101/scope.md

 ```
 function myFunc() {
 	x = 5;
-});
+};

 console.log( x ); // 5
 ```

 This is a bad idea.
 Any variable that is global can have its value changed by any other parts of a program or any other script.
 This is undesirable, as it could lead to unforseen side effects.

-Secondly, Immediately-Invoked Funcion Expressions provide a way to avoid global variables.
+Secondly, Immediately-Invoked Function Expressions provide a way to avoid global variables.
 You'll see many libraries such as  jQuery often use these:

 ```
 (function() {
-	var jQuery = { /* all my methods go here */ };
+	var jQuery = { /* All my methods go here. */ };
-	window.jQuery = jQuery.
+	window.jQuery = jQuery;
 })();
 ```

 Wrapping everything in a function which is then immediately invoked means all the variables within that function are bound to the _local scope_.
 At the very end you can then expose all your methods by binding the `jQuery` object to the `window`, the _global object_.
-To read more about Immediatly-Invoked Functions, check out Ben Alman's [Immediately-Invoked Function Expression](http://benalman.com/news/2010/11/immediately-invoked-function-expression/) article.
+To read more about Immediately-Invoked Functions, check out Ben Alman's [Immediately-Invoked Function Expression](http://benalman.com/news/2010/11/immediately-invoked-function-expression/) article.

 Because local scope works through functions, any functions defined within another have access to variables defined in the outer function: